Install in dev mode

 Widget

-int / float without range
+int / float (with or without range)

 SpinBox